jspyeatt/dev-notes/ldap/README.md

 `TLSCertificateFile` should contain the server's certificate

 `TLSCertificateKeyFile` should contain the server certificate's private key.
+This needs to be `chmod 400` for the user who runs slapd.